JuliaSpace/ReferenceFrameRotations.jl/README.md

 ## Roadmap

 This package will be continuously enhanced.
-Next steps will be to add others representation of 3D rotations such as Euler axes, Rodrigues parameters, etc.
+Next steps will be to add other representations of 3D rotations such as Euler angle and axis (initial support is already available), Rodrigues parameters, etc.